logman117/ai-manufacturing-vision/SETUP.md

 3. **Use separate keys** - Different keys for dev/prod
 4. **Monitor usage** - Check Azure Portal for unexpected activity
 5. **Set spending limits** - Configure cost alerts in Azure

----

-Need more help?
-Open an issue on GitHub or consult the [main README](README.md).